Advertisement

 These aren’t questions that the play must answer, mind you.
 In fact, their contradictions can, and sometimes do, amount to a ripe ambiguity that deepens the characters’ mental struggles.
 The play’s best scene, in which Grant confronts Shane (now regenerated as the man he assaulted), is lent an enigmatic sheen when Grant receives information that contradicts his memories.
 We are left to wonder how much of this scene, so emotionally full, has been conjured by his tortured subconscious.

 More often than not, though, this assimilation of characters is sloppy, yielding dramatic imprecision.
-Agnes, particularly, falls victim for her radical changes: first an Eastern European psychobabbler, then a bleach blonde valley girl, and then, finally, Caroline’s mom.
+Agnes, particularly, falls victim to her radical changes: first an Eastern European psychobabbler, then a bleach blonde valley girl, and then, finally, Caroline’s mom.
 Wylde, as Agnes, can’t quite solve the part.
 The play doesn’t seem to know how much of her character is retained from version to version, so she winds up as a half-baked idea.
 Her final confrontation with Caroline is emblematic of this tension, the play’s surreal structure at odds with the traditional dramatization at which Shvyrkov is so practiced.

 Even when it shines, Confabulation seems a play itself haunted by past lives.
-It slips, like its characters, into different versions of itself: shards of stories that frequently resonate, but which never quite jigsaw into a cohesive whole.
+It slips, like its characters, into different versions of itself: shards of stories that frequently resonate but which never quite jigsaw into a cohesive whole.

 What, When, Where